vmware/vic/doc/user_doc/vic_installation/vic_installation_prereqs.md

 To be valid targets for virtual container hosts and container VMs, standalone ESXi hosts and all ESXi hosts in vCenter Server clusters must meet the following criteria:

 - All ESXi hosts must be attached to shared storage for use as container datastores, image datastores, and volume stores.
+Using non-shared datastores is possible, but limits the use of vSphere features such as DRS and High Availability.
+The use of VMware Virtual SAN datastores is fully supported.
-- The firewall on all ESXi hosts must be configured to allow connections on the back channel.
+- The firewall on all ESXi hosts must be configured to allow connections on the back channel and to allow outbound connections on port 2377.
+For instruction about how to open port 2377 on ESXi hosts, see [VCH Deployment Fails with Firewall Validation Error](ts_firewall_error.md).
 - All ESXi hosts must be attached to the distributed virtual switch for the bridge network in vCenter Server.
 For more information about distributed virtual switches, see [Network Requirements](#networkreqs) below.
 - All ESXi hosts must be attached to any mapped vSphere networks.